zero-to-mastery/resources/WebDevTools.md

 - [Sneat Free BootstraP 5 HTML Admin Template](https://themeselection.com/products/sneat-free-bootstrap-html-admin-template/): Open-source & Easy to use Bootstrap 5 HTML Admin Template with Elegant Design & Unique Layout.

+- [Meta Tags](https://metatags.io/): Meta Tags is a tool to debug and generate meta tag code for any website.
+With Meta Tags you can edit and experiment with your content then preview how your webpage will look on Google, Facebook, Twitter and more!